StevenWu2001/Yi-Bot/README.md

-# Many features are currently under development and thus they might now work as expected.
+# Many features are currently under development and thus they might not work as expected.
 ## Yi Bot for LOL / Music / and more!
 A discord bot for League of Legends lookup, music playing, and more!